What is BMI?

 To calculate the BMI of an individual, the following BMI formula can be used.

-There are many charts available online and in pharmacy shops which plot weight with respect to height and provide the BMI figures for individuals.
+There are many charts available online and in pharmacy shops that plot weight with respect to height and provide the BMI figures for individuals.

 BMI helps to decide the place of the individual in the health spectrum.
 Since it gives an approximate value of the amount of fat a person has, it helps doctors and other people in the healthcare field to screen individuals who are obese or overweight.
 Corresponding to this, medical risks associated with the two conditions can be assessed.